Skip to main content

 Ph.D., Environmental Sciences, Ohio State University

-Dr. Smith brings over 30 years of expertise in health and medical physics, occupational and environmental health, and environmental sciences and engineering.
+Dr. Smith has an extensive background in health and medical physics, occupational and environmental health, and environmental sciences and engineering.
+He was appointed as an Administrative Judge (Technical) in 2024 and as Associate Chief Administrative Judge (Technical) in 2025.
 He has held prominent leadership and academic roles at institutions including Georgetown University, George Washington University, the National Intelligence University, and the Air Force Institute of Technology.
-A retired U.S. Air Force officer with over 23 years of service, Dr. Smith concluded his military career as Chief of the Radioisotope Committee Secretariat and Health Physics Consultant to the Air Force Surgeon General.
+A retired Air Force Lieutenant Colonel with over twenty-three years of service, Dr. Smith concluded his military career as Chief of the Radioisotope Committee Secretariat and Health Physics Consultant to the Air Force Surgeon General.
 He also served as Executive Director for the National Council on Radiation Protection and Measurements.
 Dr. Smith has co-authored numerous technical publications, presented at major conferences, and is a recipient of multiple military and civilian honors.

 Nicholas G. Trikouros